 The possibility of reaching out to highly skilled software developers while saving some production costs is the essence of IT outsourcing.
 No wonder business owners are constantly exploring outsourcing destinations and trying to detect the most efficient out of them.

-Although the Asian region (India, Pakistan, and other neighboring countries) has been the top outsourcing destination for over a decade, some entrepreneurs find cultural mismatch and time zone difference uncomfortable, which inspired them to start looking for more convenient solutions in the nearshore zone, Eastern Europe in particular.
-This article is going to survey the two leading European destinations for IT outsourcing — Ukraine and Poland — in order to find out which peculiarities of software development each of these countries has.
+Although the Asian region (India, Pakistan, and other neighboring countries) has been the top outsourcing destination for over a decade, some entrepreneurs find cultural mismatch and time zone differences uncomfortable, which inspired them to start looking for more convenient solutions in the nearshore zone, Eastern Europe in particular.
+According to the ABSL report, the Eastern Europe talent pool counts 1.1M battle-tested IT specialists, with 330k residing in Poland.

 Overview of IT Industry in Ukraine and Poland

 Ukraine has been the leading IT outsourcing destination for years now, and the demand for Ukrainian developers isn’t going to decrease anytime soon.
 Reasons for that are their cost-effectiveness, programming expertise, and relatively good English literacy skills among other benefits.
 Currently, the IT industry there employs 285,000 specialists having various yet narrow technical expertise.
 Despite Russia’s full-scale war, the Ukrainian IT sector is demonstrating growth, indicated by a record $6,8B in revenue.

 According to reports from the Ukrainian Ministry of Digital Transformation, IT companies managed to maintain 95% of contracts and continued to increase exports.
 As of November 2022, the IT industry is not only showing resilience but is already exceeding the pre-war levels.

 Read also: IDAP- Adapting to the Wartime Conditions